nokia/nokia-deployer/README.md

 below).

-The frontend is a Javascript application written in Redux + React ; to use it, you will need an external authentification service (details also below).
+The frontend is a Javascript application written in Redux + React ; to use it, you will need an external authentication service (details also below).

 ### Notable features